 You could also try to sell gear afterwards, although if you have kit that you don’t need it’s always nice to donate it to the hardworking porters or their support charities, who will really appreciate it!

 Accommodation, Food and Transport

 Although there’s plenty of expensive hotels in the towns near Kilimanjaro, there’s also a lot of quality options at a much cheaper budget, if your accommodation isn’t included in your package.
-Check out sites like Tripadvisor and their forums, and get personal recommendations online from other travellers in places like Lonely Planet’s Thorntree forums .
+Check out sites like Tripadvisor and their forums, and get personal recommendations online from other travelers in places like Lonely Planet’s Thorntree forums.

-Public transport can reduce for airport and town transfers, if you’re willing to brave the Tanzanian buses and can find them.
-Sharing taxis or shuttles is a good way to save money too – ask other travellers who are also looking for transport, and see if anyone is heading to the same destination as you.
+Public transport can reduce the costs of airport and town transfers, if you’re willing to brave the Tanzanian buses and can find them.
+Sharing taxis or shuttles is a good way to save money too – ask other travelers who are also looking for transport, and see if anyone is heading to the same destination as you.
 In general though, Tanzanian transport is cheap unless you are planning a private helicopter or balloon ride!